 Secondly, supermarkets and shops are great at using food cues to get you to buy more.
-Beware, of the snack aisles placed by the checkouts.
+Beware of the snack aisles placed by the checkouts.
 Also, if you shop for a few days at once you will have fewer decisions to make overall and will make better choices.
 Scientists view willpower as a muscle that becomes fatigued.
 The more decisions you have to make the lower your willpower becomes, this is known as the theory of ego depletion or decision fatigue .
-For instance, Barack Obama explained when he was president:
+For example, Barack Obama explained when he was president:

 ‘You’ll see I wear only gray or blue suits… I’m trying to pare down decisions.
 I don’t want to make decisions about what I’m eating or wearing.
 Because I have too many other decisions to make.’

 Lastly, never go shopping hungry.
 Research has shown that hungry shoppers buy the same number of foods as satiated shoppers, but more calories .
-Meaning, they buy high calorie junk foods, instead of low calorie healthy foods.
+Meaning, they buy high-calorie junk foods, instead of low-calorie healthy foods.

-- Calories were scarce during our time as hunter-gatherers.
-Therefore we evolved to search for them in the most efficient manner.
+- Calories were scarce during our time as hunter-gatherers, therefore we evolved to search for them in the most efficient manner.

-- Optimal Foraging Theory states that we seek the most calories, for the least effort.
+- Optimal foraging theory states that we seek the most calories for the least effort.

-- In the modern world, we have to weigh the benefits of eating food against the costs.
+- In the modern world we have to weigh the benefits of eating food against the costs.

-- Increase the short term costs of eating food, to reduce snacking.
+- Increase the short-term costs of eating food to reduce snacking.
 For instance, if you have no junk food in the house, you would have to go to the nearest shop to get it.

 - Decrease the number of food decisions you have to make by reducing your exposure to food cues.
-Food cues include: food adverts, snack counters and visible food at home.
+Food cues include food adverts, snack counters, and visible food at home.

 - Don’t go shopping when hungry and beware of decision fatigue.